Shoulder Pain from Lifting Weights (A Helpful Guide)

 Nurudeen performing standard push-ups exercise

-2. Burning pain in shoulder joint after lifting
+2. Burning pain in the shoulder

-3. Instability and a feeling of weakness in shoulder when lifting
+3. Instability and a feeling of weakness

-4. Shoulder AC joint pain and swelling after lifting
+4. Shoulder AC joint pain and swelling

-5. Difficulty and pain moving shoulder after working out
+5. Difficulty and pain when moving shoulder

-6. Clicking and popping of shoulder AC joint after lifting
+6. Clicking and popping of shoulder AC joint

 1. Reduce chronic inflammation in the body.
 When you reduce chronic inflammation, injured and inflamed shoulder tendons heal and recover faster.